-"Yeah, I've just kinda had my fun with it.
-Time to move on."
+"Yeah, I've just kinda had my fun with it."
 He scratched his chest.
 "Can you take it today?"
 "Sure!"
 Alex said, already seeing himself riding it down the road.
 "I got my truck.
 I can take it."
 "Good."
 "And as soon as it's done, I'll let you have the first go at it."
 For some reason, James was also picturing how good Alex was going to look on it, driving down the road.
 "Don't worry about it.
 Maybe you can just give me a ride on it sometime."

 James sat at his new desk.
 The reception desk.
 Well, it wasn't formally his, but he had pretty much claimed it now.
-Sheila would be back at some point to take back control like only she could.
+Sheila would be back at some point to take back control like only she could, but word had come down that Sheila's mom had not improved, and the day or two off had now turned into a longer leave of absence.
 Until then, though, it was his to use.
 James was sipping some of that delicious new coffee that they were now serving while flipping to the comics page of the newspaper when Maureen arrived.
 "Hey!
 G'morning!"
 James said, cheerily.
 "Morning!"
 Maureen replied, almost as enthusiastically.